is-wael/LeNet5-Tifinagh/README.md

 ## 1. Overview

-This repository contains a complete, "from-scratch" implementation of the LeNet-5 convolutional neural network (CNN) in Python using NumPy.
+This repository contains a complete, implementation of the LeNet-5 convolutional neural network (CNN) in Python using NumPy.
 The project was developed to gain a fundamental understanding of the internal mechanics of CNNs and to apply this historical architecture to a modern and culturally relevant task: the classification of the 33 handwritten characters of the Tifinagh (Amazigh) alphabet.

 The entire learning pipeline, including all neural network layers (Convolutional, Pooling, Dense), activation functions, the backpropagation algorithm, and the training loop, was implemented manually without relying on high-level deep learning frameworks like TensorFlow or PyTorch.

 ---

-## 2. Project Context

-This project was submitted as part of the requirements for the **Master's program in Intelligent Systems and Data Analysis (IAA)** at the Polydisciplinary Faculty of Ouarzazate (Ibn Zohr University).

--   **Student:** Ismaili Ouael
--   **Supervisors:** Prof. M. BENADDY & Prof. A. HADRI
--   **Academic Year:** 2024-2025

----

-## 3. Core Objectives
+## 2. Core Objectives

 -   **Implement LeNet-5 from Scratch:** Manually code each layer and the backpropagation mechanism using NumPy.
 -   **Apply to a Custom Dataset:** Train and evaluate the model on the Amazigh Handwritten Character Database (AMHCD).